le-jzr/spl/README.md

 STRING:
 	When sending a string, if the string is one of the predefined key strings, it can be sent as a single byte indicating the (zero-based) index of the string in the key string list.
-	If not one of the key strings, the string is sent as a byte 0x80, followed by three bytes encoding the length of the string's encoding in bytes (in server's preferred endianity), followed by the bytes of the encoding (no escaping or delimiting characters).
+	If not one of the key strings, the string is sent as a byte 0x80, followed by the bytes of the encoding (no escaping or delimiting characters), followed by the encoding of a NUL character.

 INTEGER:

 *TODO*